bloobsky/complain-it/README.md

 Testing
-Website was tested using 3 devices: Desktop PC, Tablet (Samsung a300) and smartphone (Samsung s8).
+Website was tested using 3 devices: Desktop PC, Tablet (Samsung a300) and smartphone (Samsung s8+ EDGE).
 Website was also tested using Inspect function in Google Chrome
 HTML and CSS Validator were also used in place.